Types Of Shipping Explained – All the Options For SMBs in 2025

 - An Etsy or Shopify store selling handmade goods

-- A local bakery that offers delivery
+- A local bakery or grocery store that offers delivery of perishable goods

 - A monthly subscription box